wragge/troveharvester/README.md

 --text
     save the OCRd text of each article into a separate ``.txt`` file

+--image
+    save an image of each article into a separate ``.jpg`` file (if the article is split over more than one page there will be multiple images)

 ### Restart a harvest

 Things go wrong and harvests get interrupted.
 If your harvest stops before it should, you can just do: